ken1000minus7/YADA/README.md

 # 🖱️ How to Contribute

-If you think that you can add a new feature or want to fix a bug, we invite you to contribute to Calculator and make this project better.
+If you think that you can add a new feature or want to fix a bug, we invite you to contribute to YADA and make this project better.
 To start contributing, follow the below instructions:

 1. Create a folder at your desire location (usually at your desktop).